 You Can Use Burpees To Measure Your Fitness Levels

 I mentioned how Royal H. Burpee created the burpee as part of a thesis to determine your fitness level.
-If you are familiar with the Beachbody workout, Insanity, you’d know that they would have you do a fit test every couple of weeks during the program to see how well you’ve progressed.
+The Beachbody workout, Insanity, have you do a fit test every couple of weeks during the program to see how well you’ve progressed.
 You can use the burpees in the same way.
-For example, on your first set you may do 5 burpees. then after a week of conditioning, you are able to 6 burpees, and so on and so on,,,Burpees are a great way to track your fitness progress.
+For example, on your first set, you may do 5 burpees.
+Then after a week of conditioning, you are able to 6 burpees, and so on and so on…Burpees are a great way to track your fitness progress.
 You mark your maximum point and push yourself to reach new heights.

 I remember when I did burpees for the first time.
 My first thought was “This was crazy, who in their right mind would do this workout”.
 Of course, back then, I was not as conditioned as I am today.
 In those days, I believe I was barely able to make it up to a set of 4 or five.
 Now, I can do a set of 10 or 12 before needing a break.
 Even though I find burpees a pain in the butt to do at times, I can’t deny how they have helped me to get where I am today and how they are still helping me to push even further.
-Give burpees a shot, I promise you won’t be disappointed.
+The benefits of burpees are amazing.
+Give them a shot, I promise you won’t be disappointed.